Analysis | Tracking Trump’s effort to stay in office by any means necessary

 “One of the officials said the White House had long wanted to amplify strife in cities,” The Post reported, “encouraging DHS officials to talk about arrests of violent criminals in sanctuary cities and repeatedly urging ICE to disclose more details of raids than some in the agency were comfortable doing.
 ‘It was about getting viral online content,’ one of the officials said.”

 Claiming full ownership over funding allocations.
-Some of Trump's efforts to leverage public resources for his political benefit is more anodyne.
-On Wednesday, Trump's main Twitter account suddenly published a dozen congratulatory messages to states (including many swing states) about large funding disbursements.
+Some of Trump’s efforts to leverage public resources for his political benefit are more anodyne.
+On Wednesday, Trump’s main Twitter account published a dozen congratulatory messages to states (including many swing states) about large funding disbursements.

 The idea, of course, is that the messages will be amplified locally.

-It's the state-level version of his effort to brand the coronavirus stimulus checks.
-When Congress passed legislation aimed at backstopping losses as the economy shut down, Trump made an unusual demand: his name should be on them.
+It’s the state-level version of his effort to brand the coronavirus stimulus checks.
+When Congress passed legislation aimed at backstopping losses as the economy shut down, Trump made an unusual demand: His name should be on them.

 After some wrangling, it was.